-By: Katarina Struckmann, Data Scientist at Sight Machine
+By: Katarina Struckmann, Manufacturing Data Analytics Scientist at Sight Machine

 In the popular imagination, big data analysis is a magical blender: if you pour in enough data and hit blend, it produces immediately useful insights.